The Radeon™ Memory Visualizer (RMV)¶

 Snapshots can be taken by right-clicking anywhere on the memory graph.
 This will bring up a context menu.
 Clicking on the context menu option “Add snapshot ..” will take a snapshot and add it to the graph and to the snapshot table below the graph.
 Notice that only the snapshot name is shown in the table; the other table entries will be created when the snapshot is viewed.

 Clicking on the snapshot in the table or on the timeline will select that snapshot.
-Clicking on the SNAPSHOT tab will show further information about the selected snapshot.
-Double-clicking on a snapshot on the table or on the graph will jump to the Heap overview pane on the SNAPSHOT.
+Clicking on the SNAPSHOT tab with a snapshot selected, or double-clicking on a snapshot on the table or on the graph will jump to the Heap overview pane on the SNAPSHOT.
 This process will generate the snapshot data at the required time and returning back to the Snapshot generation will now show the table fully populated for the selected snapshot.

 Right-clicking on a snapshot in the table will show a context menu allowing the snapshot to be renamed or deleted.
+Snapshots can be renamed using any printable ASCII character, including spaces.
+Snapshot names are limited to 32 characters.
 Snapshots are saved back to the trace file so they can be viewed at a later date.

 It is possible to take RGP profiles at the same time as capturing an RMV trace.
 One thing to bear in mind is that at the point when an RGP profile is taken, the driver will allocate video memory for the RGP profile data.
 This can be seen in the RMV memory trace as spikes on the timeline corresponding to a resource type of ‘internal’, as seen below.

 This pane will show some of the parameters of the video hardware on which the memory trace was taken, showing such things as the name of the video card and the memory bandwidth.

 These panes allow the user to analyze single snapshots.
 The panes can be accessed from the list on the left hand side.
 Below the list is a combo box which allows quick switching between different snapshots.